tc39/proposal-observable/README.md

 - *Compositional*: Observables can be composed with higher-order combinators.
 - *Lazy*: Observables do not start emitting data until an **observer** has subscribed.
-- *Integrated with ES6*: Data is sent to consumers using the ES6 generator interface.

 > The **Observable** concept comes from *reactive programming*.
 See http://reactivex.io/
 > for more information.